rclone/rclone/docs/content/docs.md

 To copy files and directories from `example.com` in the relative directory `path/to/dir` to `/tmp/dir` using sftp.

+### Connection strings {#connection-strings}

+The above examples can also be written using a connection string syntax, so instead of providing the arguments as command line parameters `--http-url https://pub.rclone.org` they are provided as part of the remote specification as a kind of connection string.

+    rclone lsd ":http,url='https://pub.rclone.org':"
+    rclone lsf ":http,url='https://example.com':path/to/dir"
+    rclone copy ":http,url='https://example.com':path/to/dir" /tmp/dir
+    rclone copy :sftp,host=example.com:path/to/dir /tmp/dir

+These can apply to modify existing remotes as well as create new remotes with the on the fly syntax.
+This example is equivalent to adding the `--drive-shared-with-me` parameter to the remote `gdrive:`.

+    rclone lsf "gdrive,shared_with_me:path/to/dir"

+The major advantage to using the connection string style syntax is that it only applies the the remote, not to all the remotes of that type of the command line.
+A common confusion is this attempt to copy a file shared on google drive to the normal drive which **does not work** because the `--drive-shared-with-me` flag applies to both the source and the destination.

+    rclone copy --drive-shared-with-me gdrive:shared-file.txt gdrive:

+However using the connection string syntax, this does work.

+    rclone copy "gdrive,shared_with_me:shared-file.txt" gdrive:

+The connection strings have the following syntax

+    remote,parameter=value,parameter2=value2:path/to/dir
+    :backend,parameter=value,parameter2=value2:path/to/dir

+If the `parameter` has a `:` or `,` then it must be placed in quotes `"` or `'`, so

+    remote,parameter="colon:value",parameter2="comma,value":path/to/dir
+    :backend,parameter='colon:value',parameter2='comma,value':path/to/dir

+If a quoted value needs to include that quote, then it should be doubled, so

+    remote,parameter="with""quote",parameter2='with''quote':path/to/dir

+This will make `parameter` be `with"quote` and `parameter2` be `with'quote`.

+If you leave off the `=parameter` then rclone will substitute `=true` which works very well with flags.
+For example to use s3 configured in the environment you could use:

+    rclone lsd :s3,env_auth:

+Which is equivalent to

+    rclone lsd :s3,env_auth=true:

+Note that on the command line you might need to surround these connection strings with `"` or `'` to stop the shell interpreting any special characters within them.

+If you are a shell master then you'll know which strings are OK and which aren't, but if you aren't sure then enclose them in `"` and use `'` as the inside quote.
+This syntax works on all OSes.

+    rclone copy ":http,url='https://example.com':path/to/dir" /tmp/dir

+On Linux/macOS some characters are still interpreted inside `"` strings in the shell (notably `\` and `$` and `"`) so if your strings contain those you can swap the roles of `"` and `'` thus.
+(This syntax does not work on Windows.)

+    rclone copy ':http,url="https://example.com":path/to/dir' /tmp/dir

 ### Valid remote names

  - Remote names may only contain 0-9, A-Z ,a-z ,_ , - and space.